 - NOTE: Prepare all reagents and samples immediately prior to use.
 See Sections V and VII.
-ALL incubations and washes must be performed under gentle rotation/rocking (~0.5-1 cycle/sec) - 1) Remove the kit from storage and allow the components to equilibrate to room temperature (RT). - 2) Carefully remove the Antibody Arrays (ITEM 1) from the plastic packaging and place each membrane (printed side up) into a well of the Incubation Tray (ITEM 10).
-One membrane per well.
+ALL incubations and washes must be performed under gentle rotation/rocking (~0.5-1 cycle/sec) - 1) Remove the kit from storage and allow the components to equilibrate to room temperature (RT). - Carefully remove the Antibody Arrays (ITEM 1) from the plastic packaging.
+Mark each membrane (1-5) at the upper left corner, and place each membrane (printed side up) into a well of the Incubation Tray (ITEM 10).

-NOTE: The antibody printed side is marked by a dash (-) or number (#) in the upper left corner.
+NOTE: The antibody printed side is marked by a dash (-) at the upper left corner.